Kedar010-sub/kedar007.github.io/README.md

 <head>
   <meta charset="UTF-8">
   <meta name="viewport" content="width=device-width, initial-scale=1.0">
- 👋 My name is Kedar KOthe!
+ 👋 My name is KeDaR KoThE!
 A Business Analyst student from
 Lewis university
 with a passion for learning & creating.